Mathnerd314/stroscot/docs/Reduction.rst

       {\Sigma_L}
     \end{array}

 To allow/restrict contraction and weakening we have two S4 modalities, bang/!/"of course" and whim/whimper/?/"why not".
 A call-by-value function type is ``A -o ?B`` while call-by-name is ``!A -o B``.
 To enforce the S4 rules we add a level index to every term, as in :cite:`martiniFineStructureExponential1995` and :cite:`guerriniTheoreticalPracticalIssues1996`.
-The level of a context is the maximum of the levels of its terms (0 or negative infinity if empty).
-As a notational convention, the indices are omitted when they are all the same, i.e. in all the rules besides promotion and dereliction.
+The level of a context is the maximum of the levels of its terms, negative infinity if empty.
+As a convention, the indices are omitted in all the rules besides promotion and dereliction, because all the indices in a non-promotion/dereliction sequent are the same value and so they can be recovered by propagating the indices from the promotion/dereliction rule(s).
 Normally promotion has :math:`j=i+1` instead of :math:`j>i`, shrug.

+Instead of binary contraction we allow :math:`n`-ary contraction for :math:`n\geq 2`.

 .. math::

     \begin{array}{cccc}
       \rule{!\Gamma^i \vdash A^j, ?\Delta^i }{!\Gamma^i \vdash !A^i, ?\Delta^i}{!}_{j > i}
       & \rule{\Gamma^i, A^i \vdash \Delta^i }{\Gamma^i, !A^j \vdash \Delta^i}{!d}_{j\leq i}
-      & \rule{\Gamma, !A, !A \vdash \Delta }{\Gamma, !A \vdash \Delta}{!c}
+      & \rule{\Gamma, \overrightarrow{!A_{0\leq i\lt n}} \vdash \Delta }{\Gamma, !A \vdash \Delta}{!c}
       & \rule{\Gamma \vdash \Delta }{\Gamma, !A \vdash \Delta}{!w}
     \end{array}